Black holes, fast scrambling and the breakdown of the equivalence principle: IV. Quantum states of different black holes

 where $0 \leq \epsilon \le \frac{n}{\sqrt{N}}\ll 1$.
 Therefore, infalling objects will observe a very high temperature (see Appendix D for how to estimate the temperature).
 We emphasize that this result does not require the black hole to radiate half of itself away, which means that this phenomenon may occur much earlier than the Page time.

 In the above analysis we have assumed that the initial state of the black hole is a pure state.
 However, it may seem natural that the quantum state of an astrophysical black hole does not begin as a pure state.
 Therefore, now we consider a black hole that begins from a generic quantum state $\rho_0$, with Hilbert space dimension $N$.
-If it is a newly formed black hole with negligible radiations, the fidelity relations in Eqs.~(\ref{fidelity1}) and (\ref{fidelity}) will become (see Appendix F)
+If it is a newly formed black hole with negligible radiations, the fidelity relation in Eq.~(\ref{fidelity}) will become (see Appendix F)

 However, identical bounds are found when radiation is allowed for (see Appendix G).
 Therefore Eq.~(\ref{GresultR1}) represents the generic result, with $N$ the dimensionality of the original black hole, or equivalently the product of the dimensionality of the current state of the black hole and that of the radiation.